Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 </details>

 # Uncomplicated Firewall (UFW) protection is enabled
-  - This is one of those common sense things
+  - This is one of those common sense things.
   - Just run sudo systemctl start ufw

 # Squid directory is not world-writable